TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 If the team follows the schedule outlined in the Gantt chart, the project will result in a fully functional inspection drone by May 2026.

+## References

+[1]

+[2]

+## Statement of Contributions

+Matthew Henderson - Contributed to Resources, including budget and timeline.
+Created block diagram and flow chart.

+Brady Goodman - Contributed to Introduction, Restating the Problem, and revisions.

+Grant Christy - Contributed to Comparative Analysis of Solutions and revisions.

+Daniel Attih - Contributed to High-Level Solutions and Atomic Subsystem Specifications.

+Lawson Stricklin - Contributed to Ethical, Professional, and Standards Conciderations.